 Councillors have to agree to follow a Code of Conduct to ensure high standards in the way they undertake their duties.
-The Audit and Governance Committee trains and advises them on the Code of Conduct which is set out in Chapter 2 of The Constitution.
+The Audit and Governance Committee trains and advises them on the Code of Conduct which is set out in Chapter 2 of the Council's Constitution.